 Bursa is highly developed in animal breeding.
 Food and dairy farming is intensively practiced.
 Grasslands are suitable for livestock.
 Sheep, cattle and hair goat breeding is practised.
-Apiculture and honey production is also developed.
+Apiculture and honey production are also developed.

-Bursa has been ranked 6th among 15 cities that attract the most international investments, and automotive industry has the biggest role in investments.
+Bursa is ranked 6th among 15 cities that attract the most international investments, and automotive industry has the biggest role in investments.